-- Sign into your GitHub account - Fork the upstream repository on Github and clicking on the Fork button - Create a new remote pointing to your personal GitHub repository.
+- Sign in to your GitHub account. - Fork the upstream repository on GitHub and click on the Fork button - Create a new remote pointing to your personal GitHub repository.

 '''

+git clone git@github.com:GH_USER/cloud-init.git

+cd cloud-init

-git clone git@github.com:GH_USER/cloud-init.git cd cloud-init git remote add upstream git@github.com:canonical/cloud-init.git git push origin main
+git remote add upstream git@github.com:canonical/cloud-init.git

+git push origin main

 '''

-- Read through the cloud-init Code Review Process, so you understand how your changes will end up in cloud-init's codebase. - Submit your first cloud-init pull request, adding your Github username to the in-repository list that we use to track CLA signatures: tools/.github-cla-signers - See PR #344 and PR #345 for examples of what this pull request should look like. - Note that .github-cla-signers is sorted alphabetically. - (If you already have a change that you want to submit, you can also include the change to tools/. github-cla-signers in that pull request, there is no need for two separate PRs.)
+- Read through the cloud-init Code Review Process, so you understand how your changes will end up in cloud-init's codebase. - Submit your first cloud-init pull request, adding your GitHub username to the in-repository list that we use to track CLA signatures: tools/.github-cla-signers - See PR #344 and PR #345 for examples of what this pull request should look like. - Note that .github-cla-signers is sorted alphabetically. - You may use tools/check-cla-signers to sort .github-cla-signers or check that it is sorted. - If you already have a change that you want to submit, you can also include the change to tools/. github-cla-signers in that pull request, there is no need for two separate PRs.